gjtiquia/ghostty_config/README.md

 ## setup

-`~/.config/ghostty/` should exist if you have opened ghostty before

 ```
 # go into the existing config folder, should exist if you have opened ghostty before
 cd ~/.config/ghostty`